MIDL-Conference/midl-website-2022/pages/registration.md

 Please keep in mind that the Visa application procedure may take some time.
 Therefore, please register on time.

 ## Childcare

 ETH and UZH offer various programs for children of different ages during the conference.
-For any further information please have a look on our [webpage](https://2022.midl.io/childcare.html) and send us an e-mail until 05.06.2022 at latest if you are interested [childcare@2022.midl.io](mailto:childcare@2022.midl.io).
+For any further information please have a look on our [webpage](https://2022.midl.io/childcare.html) and send us an e-mail until 5 June 2022 at latest if you are interested [childcare@2022.midl.io](mailto:childcare@2022.midl.io).